 - Address: 13011 Bethel Church Road, Manchester

-Alber Orchard has plenty of pumpkins in the patch starting at the end of September, plus enjoy the cider mill and 104 varieties of apples.
-The corn maze was not planted in 2020 because of COVID-19, but families can enjoy live music on weekends through Oct.
-31. Masks and social distancing are required.
+Alber Orchard has plenty of pumpkins in the patch starting at the end of September, plus enjoy the cider mill and 100 varieties of apples.
+Families can enjoy live music on weekends through Oct.
+31.

 - Address: 38035 S. Huron Road, New Boston